Lashuk1729/Multi-Modal-Data-Classification/README.md

 # Multi-Modal-Data-Classification

+Urban land use and land cover classification based on multi-source optical remote sensing data.
 This project investigate different approaches for the fusion of hyperspectral and LiDAR data, including a supervised classification scheme.